contactandyc/another-c-library/12_red_black_tree.md

 The above tree is a valid red black tree
 ```

 If the successor is to the left of the node to the right of the node to erase, then the normal erasing happens.
 If the successor has a child, it would be right and red (because it would be the only child).
-In this case, we replace the node to erase with the successor and the successor with the right child of the successor (in both cases, exchanging colors).
+In this case, we replace the node that is going to be erased with both the successor and the successor that has the right child of the successor (in both cases, exchanging colors).
 The node to the right of the successor will change to black because the successor started as black (because it only had one red child).

 ```c